 We devised a project in which we created and shared data openly in Wikidata—a platform that has the potential to be more widely accessed through third-party tools, and that benefits from a community of over 18,000 active users around the world.
 By contributing data to Wikidata, we are enriching the knowledge base and providing a presence for less represented subjects and communities.
 These contributions also facilitated the use of Scholia, a web based tool that can generate scholarly profiles.
 As part of this work, we explored offering faculty scholarly profile data management as a library-supported service to IUPUI affiliated schools.

 As a pilot project, we created entries in Wikidata for 19 core faculty members from the IU Lilly Family School of Philanthropy, located in the IUPUI campus.
 In an effort to generate a more robust scholarly profile for the faculty in Scholia, entries for their co-authors were also created.
-The pilot profile for the IU Lilly Family School of Philanthropy can be accessed at: https://tools.wmflabs.org/scholia/organization/Q33015428.
+The profile page for the IU Lilly Family School of Philanthropy can be accessed at: https://tools.wmflabs.org/scholia/organization/Q33015428

 At this site, one can find a list of all faculty affiliated with this school, a co-authored graph showing their collaboration, an advisor graph, a list containing publications and the names of the researchers, a chart showing page production per year, a table showing citations (citing works, and the works cited), a bubble chart with the most cited papers where the researcher was the first author for the publication, another chart with co-author-normalized citations per year, and the gender distribution of the faculty.
 All the data related to the faculty, as it is known to Wikidata, can be easily accessed and analyzed in Scholia.
-An article documenting this work will be available soon.
-This project served as a use case and informed our ongoing efforts.
+The article Creating Structured Linked Data to Generate Scholarly Profiles: A Pilot Project Using Wikidata and Scholia documents this project and informed our ongoing efforts.